Getting a divorce

 About the author

 Born and raised in Aotearoa, New Zealand, Emily was brought up on a diet of adventure and curiosity.
-After studying as a broadcast journalist and working as a TV documentary researcher, she moved to Cambodia, leading communications for a social enterprise circus.
+She has worked as a TV documentary researcher and communication director for a social enterprise circus.